 Wednesday is Tour Day!
 Begin your day with a Buffet Breakfast at the hotel from 7 - 8 AM for registrants and families.
-Buses will load at 8 AM.
+Buses will leave at 8 AM SHARP for Tours 1 & 2, 7:45 AM for Tour 3.
 Tour choices are as follows:

 |Tour 1: Kohler Design Center & Factory (Kohler, WI)